List of Jimmy Two-Shoes characters: Heloise

-She works for Lucius as the head-of-research and development at Misery, Inc, her job consisting of producing despair-inducing products for the corporation.
+Heloise (voiced by Tabitha St. Germain) is a super-intelligent and tomboyish yet sadistic, short-tempered, and psychotic small girl, Heloise is Jimmy's second best friend.
+She is a depraved, evil genius/mad scientist who enjoys spreading chaos and works for Lucius as the head-of-research and development at Misery, Inc, producing despair-inducing products for the corporation.
 Whenever she tries to scientifically explain her inventions/plans to Jimmy and Beezy, she usually has to give a simplified version of the idea so they can understand.
+She has an intense, unrequited crush on Jimmy.